Board of Trustees

 Roles & Responsibilities

-The Texas Commissioner of Education, the State Board of Education (SBOE) and the Texas Education Agency (TEA) guide and monitor public education in Texas.
+The State Board of Education (SBOE), Texas Commissioner of Education and Texas Education Agency (TEA) guide and monitor public education in Texas based on laws passed by the Texas Legislature.
 The SBOE provides leadership and state-level administration as prescribed by law, and the Commissioner and TEA implement state education policy.
-The School Board and superintendent work together to lead the district based on this framework of state and federal law.
-Policy developed by the School Board is the basis for district handbooks, procedures and guidelines.
+The School Board and superintendent work together as a team of eight to lead the district based on this framework of state and federal law.
+Policy adopted by the School Board is the basis for district handbooks, procedures and guidelines.